stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

 Draw History mechanism allows fast and easy enabling of the Draw history support for the OCCT algorithms supporting standard history methods.
 To enable History commands for the algorithm it is necessary to save the history of the algorithm into the session.
-For that, it is necessary to put the following code into the command performing the operation after the command is done:
+For that, it is necessary to put the following code into the command implementation just after the command is done:
 ~~~~
-BRetTest_Objects::SetHistory(ListOfArguments, Algorithm);
+BRepTest_Objects::SetHistory(ListOfArguments, Algorithm);
 ~~~~

 Here is the example of how it is done in the command performing Split operation (see implementation of the *bapisplit* command):